SKenb/NeuralNetworkAssistedMPC/README.md

 - A0_TrainNN

-    Within the folder, you can find the Python code used for training the NN which is used in the design-space-exploitation (DSE).
+    Within the folder you can find the Python code used for training the NN which is used in the design-space-exploitation (DSE).

+- A1_NNAssistedMPC

+    Within the folder you can find the implemented NN-A-MPC along the simulation of the real reactor.
+Find details on how to start/use the NN-A-MPC within the README.md in the folder.